-On 28 March 2023, Standard & Poor's Global Ratings affirmed the long-term and short-term issuer credit rating and maintained a stable outlook.
+On 5 February 2024, S&P Global Ratings affirmed the long-term and short-term issuer credit rating and maintained a stable outlook.

-On 6 December 2023, Moody's Investors Service affirmed the ICBC's A1 long-term deposit rating and P-1 short-term deposit rating.
-Moody's has changed ICBC' outlooks to negative from stable following the agency's affirmation of the Government of China's issuer rating at A1 and change in the outlook to negative from stable.
+On 28 June 2024, Moody's Investors Service affirmed the ICBC's A1 long-term deposit rating and P-1 short-term deposit rating.
+The rating outlook is negative, in line with the outlook on the senior unsecured debt rating of the Chinese government.

-On 9 November 2023, Fitch Ratings affirmed ICBC's a long term credit rating and F1+ short term issuer default rating.
+On 3 June 2024, Fitch Ratings affirmed ICBC's A long term credit rating and F1+ short term issuer default rating.
+The outlook is negative, mirroring the negative outlook on China's sovereign rating (A+/Negative).